 Set up your Azure Monitor log stream by proceeding through the same initial steps to create a stream.

 For target options, select Azure Monitor Logs.

 Enter the workspace ID and primary key, and then select Set up.
 The primary key is stored securely within Azure DevOps and never displayed again in the UI.
-We recommend rotating the key regularly, which you can do by getting a new key from Azure Monitor Log and editing the stream.
+Rotate the key regularly, which you can do by getting a new key from Azure Monitor Log and editing the stream.

 The stream is enabled and new events begin to flow within half an hour or less.
 You can reference the AzureDevOpsAuditing table.